home-ward/take-home-coding-challenge/README.md

 ### How to Submit
 - Upload your repository on Github/Bitbucket.
 - Send the link to your repository to joshua.wellins@homeward.com.
 - We will schedule a time to review your work.
+We meet with all candidates who make a submission.

 ### Current Application Model
 - Customer